canonical/operator/README.md

 # Getting started

 A package of operator code is called a charm.
-You will use the charmcraft tool to register your operator name, and publish it when you are ready.
+You will use `charmcraft` to register your operator name, and publish it when you are ready.

 ```
 $ sudo snap install charmcraft --beta